florentpoujol/Daneel/readme.md

 ### Data types

 The function `Daneel.Debug.GetType(object)` may returns any of the built-in Lua types or the name of any of the objects introduced by CraftStudio or Daneel : GameObject, ModelRenderer, MapRenderer, Camera, Transform, Script, Model, ModelAnimation, Map, TileSet, Scene, Sound, Ray, RaycastHit, Vector3, Plane or Quaternion.

+It can also return your own types as you define them in `Daneel.config.objects`.
+GetType() will return the type for tables that have the object table as a metatable.

 ## Raycasting